 The placebo effect often requires prior exposure to a drug or therapy for the body to learn a physiologic response.
 But, open-label studies in which people know they are taking a placebo have been effective, such as with irritable bowel syndrome, chronic low back pain, and migraine headaches.

 So, what do I think caused my PSA to drop?
-As always with the human body, I’d say a combination of many things, including this most recent regimen.
+As always with the human body, I’d say a combination of many things, possibly including this most recent regimen.

 Everything I’ve done thus far on this cancer journey - every prayer, affirmation, alternative therapy, and traditional therapy.
 Also, the multitude of things I’ve done to make my body less favorable to letting cancer take hold - drinking a liter of green tea daily, regular juicing and detoxification shakes, the variety of supplements I’ve taken and continue to take to shore up my body’s systems, regular exercise, and most importantly, a positive mindset.